Key Takeaways

 The idea of cold plunging for therapeutic purposes is not new.
 From ancient Roman baths to Scandinavian ice swims and the Japanese practice of misogi, cold water immersion has roots in century-old traditions.
 However, the modern cold plunge craze has taken on a different dimension, fueled by social media influencers, wellness gurus, elite athletes, and biohackers.

-With some of the best cold plunge tubs available for purchase, cryotherapy centers coming up in urban hubs, and prominent people like Wim Hof advocating for the method, cold exposure is no longer unusual.
-It’s becoming widely accepted.
+With some of the cold plunge tub for home options available for purchase, cryotherapy centers coming up in urban hubs, and prominent people like Wim Hof advocating for the method, cold exposure is no longer unusual.
+It's becoming widely accepted.

 While the modern cold plunge narrative focuses on dopamine boosts, resilience, and inflammation reduction, experts say it can help with weight loss.
 This has given the practice added appeal.
 The idea that one might burn fat by shivering in cold water seems like a hack too good to turn down.